Whole eggs, egg yolks, and especially egg whites have been added to soap for at least 100 years.

 A few points to remember --

 Curdling happens when egg proteins are able to clump together during cooking to form unpleasant lumps.
 Prevent curdling by starting with cool ingredients, by diluting the egg with other liquids before soaping (3), and by letting the soap warm up gradually during saponification.
 These tips will help prevent hard bits, nasty odors, and weird colors in your egg soap.

 All ingredients should start at room temperature to just slightly warm (below 105 F or 40 C).

 Cold process (CP) soap making works fine, even if the soap eventually gets warm enough to gel.
-I have not tried hot process (HP), so I cannot say how that works.
+I have not personally tried hot process (HP), so I cannot say how that works.
 I have seen a photo of HP soap that contained egg yolk.
 This soap was a light tan, indicating the yolk color may darken during the HP cook.

 Here is the method I have used --